Quansight/Quansight-website/apps/labs/posts/automated-accessibility-testing-with-bokeh.md

 than Playwright.
 Yet again, even more hilariously, it had support for both Javascript and Python.
 I was going to have to play "Dora the explorer".

+I ended up starting with Python because it was closer to the intended usage of Bokeh (as a PyData tool) and had little friction for me, but after about a week of development, there were doubts on if it would be the better approach going forward.
+This was because generated plots and visualizations would be rendered in the browser and the code responsible for that would be in Javascript.
+Additionally, although the testing tools had Python equivalents, Python wasn't a first-class candidate for them.

-I ended up starting with Python, but after about a week, we decided Javascript had first-class support for the testing tools and ported to that.
-It was just before switching to Javascript equivalents that I made an important discovery:
+Javascript had first-class support for the testing tools and it was the language responsible for interactive rendering on the browser, so we ported to that.
+It was just before switching to Javascript equivalents that I made an important
-Due to the very nature of Bokeh, axe-core would be useless for lots of plots.
+discovery: Due to the very nature of Bokeh, axe-core would be useless for lots of plots.
 Remember I mentioned that despite generating HTML, Bokeh plots could not be treated in the same way as web pages?
 Well, web pages tend to have a structure, and elements with semantic meaning.
 However, Bokeh data visualizations end up getting wrapped in an HTML `<canvas>` with some styling in the [Shadow DOM](https://developer.mozilla.org/en-US/docs/Web/API/Web_components/Using_shadow_DOM), which is something axe does not know how to work with.
 This is a half-truth.
 The complete truth is that certain plots (or documents) rely on extra components or